MMRI5666/mytechblog/_posts/2022-03-11-DL-math_numpy_pytorch_01.md

 Figure-2 shows a Euclidean vector, which its coordinates x and y are scalars, but v is a vector that defined by scalars x and y.<br>
 ![Vector_components.svg.png](/mytechblog/images/2022-03-11-DL-math_numpy_pytorch_01/Vector_components.svg.png
   "Figure-2, Euclidian vector defined by scalars x and y.")

+## Storing Images on Computers
+In order to make the images interpretable by a computer, they should be represented through a collection of digits, which are stored in a data structure.
+A grayscale image can be stored in a matrix of digits, each element of the matrix representing a pixel.
+A pixel has an integer value between 0 and 255, i.e., 0 corresponds to black, and 255 corresponds to white.
+The color value in grayscale images represents its brightness.